 For more information refer to our story on the role of a HLTA.

 Where am I most likely to get a teaching assistant job?

-Primary, secondary and special schools all have teaching assistants as important part of their staff team.
-The role varies between the different settings, in a secondary school you are more likely to specialise in a subject, or be assigned to a specific pupil with special needs for instance whereas in a primary school you may take on a more general role, working with a particular class regularly across all areas of the curriculum.
+Primary, secondary and special schools all have teaching assistants as an important part of their staff team.
+The role varies between the different settings, in a secondary school you are more likely to specialise in a subject, or be assigned to a specific pupil with special needs for instance.
+In a primary school you may take on a more general role, working with a particular class regularly across all areas of the curriculum.
 In a special school, you may be assigned to a particular pupil, or work regularly with a class.
-Due to the more complex needs of special school pupils, it is not uncommon for classes to have more than one teaching assistant.
+Because of the more complex needs of special school pupils, it is not uncommon for classes to have more than one teaching assistant.